GarvSoni/GarvSoni/README.md

 - 👋 Hi, I’m @GarvSoni
-- 👀 I’m interested in Data Science, Machine Learning, Deep Learning.
+- 👀 I’m Enthusiast in Data Science, Machine Learning, Deep Learning.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science and explore new things in the world of Analysis.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mail at soni.garv719@gmail.com
+- 📫 How to reach me mail at soni.garv719@gmail.com, 7982760955.

 <!---
 GarvSoni/GarvSoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.